Q. I AM IN CRISIS, WHAT SHOULD I DO?

 A. YES!
 We will never sell, share or otherwise give away your information.

-Q. WHAT RESULTS SHOULD I EXPECT FROM the 30-Day Online Course for Grieving People: "Self-Expression Tribe"?
+Q. WHAT RESULTS SHOULD I EXPECT FROM ANY CONTENT HERE?

 A. If we were to promise you anything we would likely be snake oil sales.
 Grief is a tricky opponent.
-Participating in a group or doing projects will never remove all the pain, solve the dilemma that death causes or "fix" anything.
-I am VERY sensitive to grieving people and the fact that there are a lot of people who take advantage of their very normal and understandable desire for easy or quick relief.
+Participating in a group, reading blog posts. or doing projects will never remove all the pain, solve the dilemma that death causes or "fix" anything.
+I am VERY sensitive to grieving people and the fact that there are a lot of people out there who take advantage of your very normal and understandable desire for easy or quick relief.

 However.
 There is something that we observe that grows in such work and it might be defined as "personal power."
 People start to be empowered by their stories, they are empowered as their isolation is broken and we see freedom of heart unleashed for many who engage in this kind of work.
 This kind of work, particularly in tandem with therapy, group counseling or in-person grief support can have remarkable results.